 Our plan is simple.
 Stop the construction of new fossil fuel infrastructure, and demand renewable energy.
 To do this we will need to strong communities who are well educated on the issues we face, trained on how to organize their communities and ready to take action.

 The issues we confront are simultaneously global, regional and local.
 For this reason, 350NH works as a network: engaging and connecting a wide spectrum of individuals, communities and groups.
 We recognize the people’s climate movement as one part of an intersectional movement.
 Therefore, we work towards climate action that promotes social, political, economic and ecological justice within New Hampshire and beyond.

-350NH has two paid staff, volunteer steering committee (our board), and hundreds of active volunteers.
+350NH has four paid staff, a volunteer steering committee (our board), and hundreds of active volunteers.
 We divide our work into campaigns, Nodes, trainings, and community building.
 We make organizational decisions with the steering committee and through open community strategy sessions.
 We avoid hierarchy in our structures and seek to distribute leadership and responsibilities among volunteer community leaders and staff.

 Campaigns are focused on specific issues and fights that anyone from the state can get involved in.
 Nodes are regional working groups that work to strengthen the climate movement in their community and support the 350NH campaigns.
 Trainings and Community building events take part throughout the year and are planned by staff and volunteers.

 We invite anyone to join us.
 To start a node, find three people who want to work on climate justice issues in your community and connect with Griffin the 350NH volunteer Coordinator.
-To join or start a campaign attend one of our strategy sessions or email griffin at email@example.com.
+To join or start a campaign attend one of our strategy sessions or email Rebecca at firstname.lastname@example.org.